Business Administration Diploma Program

 Some of the business administration courses that are offered in this diploma are business law, human resource management, business communications, business management, economics, entrepreneurship, etc.

 If you can’t attend in person, you can take this diploma online.
 The graduates of this business administration program can work as sales managers and operations managers.
-Some of the other possible titles include administration manager, administrative assistant, customer service coordinator or manager, business analyst, supply chain manager, general store manager, etc.

 Program Objectives